 - Bexsero is a Meningococcal group B Vaccine.

 - It contains four different components from the surface of the bacteria Neisseria meningitidis group B.

 - It is given to individuals from 2 months of age and older to help protect against disease caused by the Neisseria meningitidis group B bacteria.
 These bacteria can cause serious, and sometimes life-threatening, infections such as meningitis (inflammation of the covering of the brain and spinal cord) and sepsis (blood poisoning).

 How does it work?

-The vaccine works by specifically stimulating the body’s natural defence system of the vaccinated person.
+- The vaccine works by specifically stimulating the body’s natural defense system of the vaccinated person.
 This results in protection against the disease.

-For further information please see the Bexsero patient information leaflet.
+- For more information about Bexsero please read the patient information leaflet.